What Causes Glaucoma?

 Just as a basketball or football requires air pressure to maintain its shape, the eyeball needs internal fluid pressure to retain its globe-like shape and ability to see.

 Unlike a ball or balloon, the eye can't relieve pressure by springing a leak and "deflating" when pressure is too high.
-Instead, high IOP just keeps building and pushing against the optic nerve until nerve fibers are permanently damaged and vision is lost.
+Instead, high eye pressure just keeps building and pushing against the optic nerve until nerve fibers are permanently damaged and vision is lost.
+See what Glaucoma looks like through the eyes of a glaucoma patient.

 Glaucoma and Eye Anatomy